ElisonSherton/Personal-Items/README.md

 # Personal Details

-A repo to store personal items like images and resume.
+A repo to store personal items like images and resume and certificates.